-No matter if you want to become a professional activist or you just have some extra hours to fill, in this article, you will learn how to be a great volunteer in your immediate community and beyond.
+No matter if you want to become a professional activist or you just have some extra hours to fill.
+In this article, you will learn how to be a great volunteer in your immediate community and beyond.

 - What is a volunteer?

-- Why being a volunteer rock?
+- Why being a volunteer really rocks?

 - What kind of volunteer are you?